xgrau/placozoa-cell-type-evolution-code/README.md

 We also provide **metacell-cell type assignment tables**, with our cell type annotations for each metacell.
 The final annotations are stored in this folder: [`results_scatlas/results_metacell_it4/`](results_scatlas/results_metacell_it4/), e.g. [this file](results_scatlas/results_metacell_it4/annotation_mc.Tadh.it4.reordered.tsv).

-The [metacell package]([url](https://tanaylab.github.io/metacell/)) contains analogous functions to load other `metacell`-formatted data files, such as cell clusterings in `mc` objects (which specify which cells in the UMI matrix belong to each metacell cluster).
+The [metacell package]([url](https://tanaylab.github.io/metacell/)) contains functions to load `metacell`-formatted data files, such as cell clusterings in `mc` objects (which specify which cells in the UMI matrix belong to each metacell cluster).

 How to load metacell objects in R: